 The ground floor is our main living area.
 We have a large comfortable lounge with a fireplace and Sat TV.
 The large dining-room leads through to the breakfast terrace.
-There is an art library at one end, a modern 'art' kitchen and two terraces - the 'breakfast terrace' facing the rising sun and the Eygues valley, and the south-west-facing garden terrace, in full view of Mont Ventoux.
+There is an art library at one end of the room.
+We have two terraces, the 'breakfast terrace' facing the rising sun and the Eygues valley, and the south-west-facing garden terrace, in full view of Mont Ventoux.
 This garden is flower filled with an olive tree and lots of herbs and provencal shrubs.
-Here there is usually a pleasant breeze to offset the noonday heat, and shade from its mature trees and shrubs.
+Here there is usually a pleasant breeze to offset the noonday heat, and parasols to provide shelter.
 This is usually the lunch terrace!
 Tigger, our cat, will usually be around ready for some attention!

 lunch in the terrace garden

-There is, of course, wi-fi, t.v. and music centre.
+There is, of course, wi-fi, sat television and a music centre.
 The phone signal for mobile phones is often better on the 'breakfast side' of the house.

 In addition, there are five large 'caves' or cellars, where Jane has set up her printing press and created facilities for washing screens, with a kiln for firing pots and clay sculptures.
 There is also a wc for artists and pool-users!